tunnckoCore/npm-add-engines/README.md

 * `<cb>` **{Function}**: required, callback function

 ## Related
 - [create-readdir-stream](https://www.npmjs.com/package/create-readdir-stream): Streaming `fs.readdir`, extensible with smart plugins.
-No recursion and no globs by… [more](https://github.com/tunnckocore/create-readdir-stream#readme) | [homepage](https://github.com/tunnckocore/create-readdir-stream#readme "Streaming `fs.readdir`, extensible with smart plugins.
+No recursion and no… [more](https://github.com/tunnckocore/create-readdir-stream#readme) | [homepage](https://github.com/tunnckocore/create-readdir-stream#readme "Streaming `fs.readdir`, extensible with smart plugins.
 No recursion and no globs by default - [use][] plugins.
 Does not stat and doesn't read the filepaths - use plugins.
 It just push [vinyl][] files to stream.
 Follows signature and semantics of `fs.creat")
-- [function-arguments](https://www.npmjs.com/package/function-arguments): Get arguments of a function, useful for and used in dependency injectors… [more](https://github.com/tunnckocore/function-arguments#readme) | [homepage](https://github.com/tunnckocore/function-arguments#readme "Get arguments of a function, useful for and used in dependency injectors.
+- [function-arguments](https://www.npmjs.com/package/function-arguments): Get arguments of a function, useful for and used in… [more](https://github.com/tunnckocore/function-arguments#readme) | [homepage](https://github.com/tunnckocore/function-arguments#readme "Get arguments of a function, useful for and used in dependency injectors.
 Works for regular functions, generator functions and arrow functions.")
 - [gruu](https://www.npmjs.com/package/gruu):  | [homepage](https://github.com/tunnckoCore/gruu#readme)
 - [is-async-function](https://www.npmjs.com/package/is-async-function): Is function really asynchronous function?
-Trying to guess that based on check… [more](https://github.com/tunnckocore/is-async-function#readme) | [homepage](https://github.com/tunnckocore/is-async-function#readme "Is function really asynchronous function?
+Trying to guess that based… [more](https://github.com/tunnckocore/is-async-function#readme) | [homepage](https://github.com/tunnckocore/is-async-function#readme "Is function really asynchronous function?
 Trying to guess that based on check if [common-callback-names][] exists as function arguments names or you can pass your custom.")
-- [minibase](https://www.npmjs.com/package/minibase): MiniBase is minimalist approach to Base - @node-base, the awesome framework.
-Foundation… [more](https://github.com/node-minibase/minibase#readme) | [homepage](https://github.com/node-minibase/minibase#readme "MiniBase is minimalist approach to Base - @node-base, the awesome framework.
+- [minibase](https://www.npmjs.com/package/minibase): MiniBase is minimalist approach to Base - @node-base, the awesome… [more](https://github.com/node-minibase/minibase#readme) | [homepage](https://github.com/node-minibase/minibase#readme "MiniBase is minimalist approach to Base - @node-base, the awesome framework.
 Foundation for building complex APIs with small units called plugins.
 Works well with most of the already existing [base][] plugins.")
 - [npm-pkgs](https://www.npmjs.com/package/npm-pkgs): List user npm packages from the [npmjs.com](http://npm.im)! | [homepage](https://github.com/tunnckoCore/npm-pkgs "List user npm packages from the [npmjs.com](http://npm.im)!")

 ## Contributing